About Peace Amid & After Trauma

 About our founder

 Welcome!
 I’m Carolyn Yoder.
-If you’re visiting this page, it’s likely that trauma has affected you, your family, community, or country.
+If you’re visiting this page, it’s likely that trauma has affected you, your family, your community, or your country.
 Or you may be with an organization that works with trauma-impacted populations.
 Here is the story behind Peace Amid & After Trauma.

 I spent nearly three decades living and working around the world: